jimmyfinazzo/PICO-Cube/README.md

 # PICO-Cube
 A PICO-8 theme for muOS.
-The theme features an animated background, custom glyphs, a boatload of PICO-8 graphics and sounds, and a great background music track.
+The theme features an animated background, a boatload of PICO-8 graphics and sounds, and great background music tracks.

 ![1](https://github.com/user-attachments/assets/ced21905-66dd-417d-842f-856e71ff96cf)